 amplitude of pressure gradient Δ p, or pressure gradient amplitude.

-There are problems with sound energy sizes (power), when we use the amplitude.
+There are problems with sound energy sizes (power), when we use the term amplitude.

-Sound field size is not a sound energy or power size.
+Sound field quantity is not a sound energy or power size.

 Furthermore, think of the amplitude of the oscillation of a string.